Exactly how do art lesson plans contribute to a person’s health? Well, as you grow older, it becomes important to keep your mind active.

 Art lesson plans also require your long-term memory.
 As you’ll need to make a plan for the picture as a whole.
 Then determine where certain objects need to be in relation to each other.

 You then have to remember this plan each time you revisit the picture to be successful.

 Painting With Pastels

-When you’re looking for a new art technique to learn as a way of keeping mentally fit, you should seriously consider pastels.
-Pastel paintings have a wonderfully bright and cheerful nature, which almost forces you to create positive images.
+When you’re looking for a new art technique to learn as a way of keeping mentally fit… you should consider pastels.
+Pastel paintings have a bright and cheerful nature.
+Which almost forces you to create positive images.

 The other big selling point of pastels is that they don’t run or dry out.
-This means that you don’t have to do long spells of painting and you can walk away and leave the painting for days at a time without having to worry about it.
-They are quite messy to use, however, so you’ll need to make sure that you have a dedicated space for them, and plenty of paper towels close by to keep your fingers clean.
+This means that you don’t have to do long spells of painting.
+You can walk away and leave the painting for days at a time without having to worry about it.
+They are quite messy to use.
+So you’ll need to make sure that you have a dedicated space for them.
+And plenty of paper towels close by to keep your fingers clean.

-There is no time like the present to start something new that will stimulate your brain and improve your over all outlook.
-Never forget that Gramma Moses didn’t start painting until she was in her seventies.
+There is no time like the present to start something new.
+That will stimulate your brain… and improve your overall outlook.
+Never forget that Grandma Moses didn’t start painting until she was in her seventies.
 She is still famous for her work today.